alexisbourdais/MetaTox/README.md

 ### Run
 - Input : Text file with the **molecule ID/name** in the 1st column and the **smile code** in the 2nd column, separated by a **comma**.
 - `./Metatox.sh` to activate zenity
-- `./Metatox.sh --input input_file` to skip zenity
+- `./MetaTox.sh --input input_file --option` to skip zenity

 ## Parameters

 - `./Metatox.sh -h` to see available parameters when zenity was skipped

     REQUIRED parameter

         -i|--input

     OPTIONAL parameter

+        -o|--outdir     Name of the output directory [Results_prediction]

+        -p|--predictor  To activate meta-Predictor [No]

-        -m|--meta       To activate metaTrans and meta-Predictor [No]
+        -t|--trans      To activate metaTrans [No]

+        -g|--glory      To activate selenium (GLORYx) [No]

-        -t|--type       Type of biotransformation to use with BioTransformer3:
+        -b|--biotrans   Type of biotransformation to use with BioTransformer3:
                             [allHuman] : Predicts all possible metabolites from any applicable reaction(Oxidation, reduction, (de-)conjugation) at each step ecbased    : Prediction of promiscuous metabolism (e.g. glycerolipid metabolism).
 EC-based metabolism is also called Enzyme Commission based metabolism cyp450     : CYP450 metabolism prediction